hugo-sebastiao/hugo-sebastiao.github.io/mds/optical_tweezers.md

 ### Solution

-I designed and implemented the complete automation software platform for the optical tweezers setup, integrating computer vision, device control, experiment orchestration, automated measurement routines, and graphical user interaction into a single system.
+I designed and implemented the automation software platform for the optical tweezers setup, integrating computer vision, device control, experiment orchestration, automated measurement routines, and graphical user interaction into a single system.

 To improve maintainability and extensibility, the workflows were organized into modular software packages, making the platform easier to adapt to new hardware, measurement types, and experimental procedures.